Code-Institute-Submissions/Ge-ez-Memory-Game/testing.md

 My HTML code was passed through the [W3C Markup Validation Service](https://validator.w3.org/).
 Doing so brought up the errors below that I resolved in the following ways:
  - *index.html* - The first section of my 'Home' page was missing an div close tag, so I add a closed </div> tag to correct this.
  - *Game.html* - Have an error with the bootstrap four modal and tried to fix but its change the whole structure of the game.
+So i just live it as it is.
+               - Have an error with  the soundButton code ("<label> and</div>")
  #### CSS
 I checked my CSS code with the [W3C Markup Validation Service](https://jigsaw.w3.org/css-validator/).
 This test did not produce any errors.

 #### JavaScript
-I used [JSHint](https://jigsaw.w3.org/css-validator/) to check my JavaScript files.
+I used [Jsvalidate](https://codebeautify.org/jsvalidate) to check my JavaScript files.
 This brought up the following errors with the steps I took to correct them:
 - *All JavaScript files* - The validator showed me that I had placed my local JavaScript tags at the end of my code outside of the `</body>` tag.
 I corrected this subsequently in each file.
-- *index.js* - I was alerted to the fact that I was missing three semicolons in my code, as seen in the screenshot below.
+- *index.js* - I was alerted to the fact that I was missing some semicolons in my code, as seen in the screenshot below.
 I corrected this by adding semicolons accordingly.

  ### Testing compatibility with different browsers